Jinjur: Portrayals

 In 1905, Jinjur was a character in the stage play The Woggle-Bug, which loosely followed the novel's plot.
 Beatrice McKenzie played her in the initial run of this play, which was considered a flop.

 Marie Wayne plays Jinjur in the 1914 silent film The Patchwork Girl of Oz, made by Baum's own Oz Film Manufacturing Company.
 Her fairly minor role diverges from the books, as she is not a military adventurer, but simply a romantic antagonist for the pure-hearted heroine Jesseva.

 It is believed that Jinjur appeared in additional silent films between 1908 and 1910, which are now lost.

 In the 1960 Shirley Temple's Storybook episode The Land of Oz, Jinjur is supplanted by a male character, Lord General Nikidik, played by Jonathan Winters.
 Both Nikidik's and Glinda's armies are all male, thus eliminating the "battle of the sexes" theme of the novel.

 Caroline Berner plays Jinjur in the 1969 "b-movie" The Wonderful Land of Oz.
 She has long dark hair, wears a green uniform, and generally acts impertinent while her army acts lackadaisical.
 Her followers are depicted as stock "rebellious teenager" characters of the time, and their grievances include "homework" and "babysitting".
 This is the only known film role of actress Berner.

 In the Anime series, Ozu no Mahōtsukai, she is depicted as a fiery red-head sporting a tiara, cape and mischievous smile.
 She seeks to outlaw fun and pleasure for everyone but her own inner circle, and has no higher feminist ideals.

 In the cartoon Adventures in the Emerald City, Jinjur has a red-breasted Iroquois.
 She wears a red uniform.

-Julee Cruise portrayed her in a 1981 stage play performed by The Children's Theatre Company and School of Minneapolis that was released on home video by MCA, though she sings in a much lower register than she does for David Lynch and Angelo Badalamenti.

 General Jinjur appears in her self-titled episode of Dorothy and the Wizard of Oz voiced by Kari Wahlgren.

-In the 1983 stop-motion cartoon W krainie czarnoksiężnika Oza (In the Land of the Wizard of Oz), which adapts The Wonderful Wizard of Oz and The Marvelous Land of Oz, Jinjur (Dendera) is voiced by actress Ewa Ziętek.
+In the 1988 cutout cartoon series W krainie czarnoksiężnika Oza (In the Land of the Wizard of Oz), which adapts The Wonderful Wizard of Oz and The Marvelous Land of Oz, Jinjur (in Polish translation Dendera) is merged with character of Jellia Jamb.
+She is young woman with blue hair.
+Before became general of Army of Revolt, she served as one of servant of Wizard under name of "Jellia".
+After the Scarecrow became ruler of Emerald City, she change name to Jinjur.
+She voiced by Ewa Ziętek.

 In the Disney film Return to Oz (1985), Jinjur appears in a non-speaking role in a crowd scene, played by an unknown actress.